Towards Imperceptible Watermarking Via Environment Illumination for Consumer Cameras: Introduction

 To achieve this, we propose an active illumination approach using narrowband LEDs capable of high-speed modulation.
 To reliably embed and extract information with consumer cameras operating at 30–60 fps, illumination must be modulated at or below half the camera's frame rate (i.e., 15 fps), following Shannon's sampling theorem.
 However, modulation within this range is highly perceptible to humans and can cause discomfort, including risks such as photosensitive epilepsy.
 This constraint makes direct temporal modulation impractical for non-intrusive applications.

-To overcome this limitation, we employ temporal spectral modulation, leveraging differences in spectral sensitivity between CMOS sensors and the human visual system.
+To overcome this limitation, we employ temporal spectral modulation, leveraging differences in spectral sensitivity between CMOS sensors and the human visual system~\cite{jiang2013space}.
 Instead of modulating light intensity, we adjust the LED spectra to meet three key criteria: (1) minimal detectability by human observers, (2) maximum detectability by CMOS sensors, and (3) a white appearance equivalent to standard D65 illumination.
 By exploiting this spectral sensitivity disparity, we generate optical changes imperceptible to humans yet detectable by cameras, enabling low-frequency spectral modulation without visual discomfort while preserving information embedding.

 Although the system transmits data at a relatively low rate of 15 bits per second, it can embed up to 128 bits within a 10-second video clip.
-This capacity is sufficient for encoding essential metadata, such as location information, recording permissions, or timestamps—key details that support privacy protection and content verification.
+This capacity is sufficient to encode essential metadata, such as location information, recording permissions, and timestamps--key details that support privacy protection and content verification.

-{\bf Contribution} To the best of our knowledge, we present the first method for optically embedding information into LED illumination sources using spectral modulation, enabling extraction from video recordings of the scene.
+{\bf Contributions} To the best of our knowledge, we present the first method for optically embedding information into LED illumination sources using spectral modulation, enabling extraction from video recordings of the scene.
 By leveraging an optimization approach that accounts for differences in spectral sensitivity between humans and cameras, we achieve spectral variations detectable only by cameras.
 We validate our method's feasibility through a user study with a prototype lighting system and various consumer cameras, demonstrating detection from videos captured across different devices and through unknown in-camera processing, while confirming that the signal remains below the human visibility threshold.
+Beyond watermarking, our approach may serve as a human-invisible, camera-centric active cue for broader vision tasks---for example, near-infrared ``dark-flash'' illumination that aids geometry/appearance estimation~\cite{darkflash_iccv21}---with related explorations indicating similar potential for depth sensing and for hyperspectral (and HS+3D) reconstruction using commodity RGB cameras~\cite{activestereonet_eccv18,park_iccv07,shin_cvpr24,shin_cvpr25}.